NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Tracked snow blowers provide significantly better traction in the snow, making them better able to climb steep slopes without slipping backward.
 Most tracked snow blowers are two-stage models, as single-stage models typically don’t produce enough power to drive the tracks.
 They also operate closer to the surface, leaving a thinner layer of snow and ice on a driveway or sidewalk than wheeled models.

 When choosing between wheeled or tracked snow blowers, shoppers will want to take terrain type into account.
-Wheeled snow blowers are best suited for paved surfaces, such as driveways and sidewalks, while tracked snow blowers are better suited for unpaved surfaces.
+Wheeled snow blowers are best suited for paved surfaces, such as driveways and sidewalks, while tracked snow blowers are better on unpaved surfaces.
 Grade also has a significant impact; steep driveways require a snow blower with good traction and enough power to pull it up a snow-covered slope.

 Additional Features

 • Heated handles may seem luxurious, but personal safety is an important part of working outdoors in freezing temperatures.
-The heat generated by the handles not only helps keep the user’s fingers warm in the cold air, but it also makes it easier to hold and control the snow blower.
+The heat generated by the handles not only helps keep the user’s fingers warm in the cold air, but also makes it easier to hold and control the snow blower.

 • Drift cutters help clear deep drifts of snow.
 The cutter’s metal housing collects and pushes snow down into the auger for removal.